OWASP/samm/v2.0/beta/g-strategy-metrics.md

 - Option 4

 #### Notes
+Assets is to be interpreted broader than the software only.

 We should make sure that we address metrics from the stand point of:
 - Metrics to measure the maturity of each BF and SP
 - Non-Defect related metrics that measure activities such as training, threat assessments, etc